survivejs/react-book/manuscript/13_styling_react.md

 ![CSS Processors](images/css.png)

 Vanilla CSS is missing some functionality that would make maintenance work easier.
-Consider something basic like variables, nesting, mixins, math or color functions, and so on.
+Consider something basic like variables, nesting, mixins, math or color functions.
 It would also be nice to be able to forget about browser specific prefixes.
 These are small things that add up quite fast and make it annoying to write vanilla CSS.

 Sometimes, you may see terms *preprocessor* or *postprocessor*.
 [Stefan Baumgartner](https://medium.com/@ddprrt/deconfusing-pre-and-post-processing-d68e3bd078a3) calls these tools simply *CSS processors*.
 The image above adapted based on Stefan's work gets to the point.
 The tooling operates both on authoring and optimization level.
 By authoring we mean features that make it easier to write CSS.
 Optimization features operate based on vanilla CSS and convert it into something more optimal for browsers to consume.